Zhmuidetsky/Zhmuidetsky/README.md

 Skills: **Python/SQL**

-- 🔭 I’m currently working on Decathlon
+- 🔭 I’m currently looking for a new job
 - 👯 I’m looking to collaborate on any volunteer organizations to be useful to them and to gain experience
 - 📫 How to reach me: zhmuidetsky@gmail.com